ahuang314/Roman_Data_Challenge/docs/data_challenge.md

 # Details of the Data Challenge

 All datasets assume the `astropy.cosmology.realizations.Planck18` cosmology.
 To download and work with the datasets, see the [Getting Started](https://roman-data-challenge.readthedocs.io/en/latest/getting_started/#) page.
+See the [Submissions page](https://roman-data-challenge.readthedocs.io/en/latest/submissions/#) for details on what and how to submit.

 ## Rung 0: Tutorial